eaudeweb/eaudeweb.github.com/news/_posts/2012-05-16-user-experience-lisbon.markdown

 ---
-title: UX Lx: User Experience Lisbon
+title: User Experience Lisbon
 image: /images/news/uxlisbon.jpg
 year: 2012
 layout: news
 teaser: |
   UX Lx is a premier User Experience Conference, held every year in Lisbon since 2008.
-Its fifth edition gathered speakers from Europe and USA and about 290 2009. participants, if Sonia counted well.
+  Its fifth edition gathered speakers from Europe and USA and about 290 participants, if Sonia counted well.
 ---

 During 2 days of workshops and one day of presentations, Sonia learned to listen